-The University Archives, housed in University Hall, is a division of Beeghly Library.
+The University Archives, is housed in the lower level of Beeghly Library.
 Their services include collecting and maintaining documents and materials on the history of the university, assisting individuals researching Heidelberg, creating displays about Heidelberg, and hosting groups interested in the history of the institution and the archival collections.